-Term Definition Type Definition No Weapon Local No weapon was used in the incident.
+- C Term Definition Type Definition No Weapon Local No weapon was used in the incident.
 Firearm, Handgun Federal Any firearm which has a short stock and is designed to be held and fired by the use of a single hand.
 Firearm, Rifle Federal A weapon designed or redesigned, made or remade, and intended to be fired from the shoulder and designed or redesigned and made or remade to use the energy of an explosive to fire only a single projectile through a rifled bore for each single pull of the trigger.
 Firearm, Shotgun Federal A weapon designed or redesigned, made or remade, and intended to be fired from the shoulder and designed or redesigned and made or remade to use the energy of an explosive to fire through a smooth bore either a number of ball shots or a single projectile for each single pull of the trigger.
 Firearm, Other Federal Any firearm that meets the following definition, but does not meet the definition for handgun, shotgun, or rifle.
 This includes, but is not limited to, bombs, grenades, or starter pistols.
 The term "firearm" means a) any weapon (including a starter gun) which will or is designed to or may readily be converted to expel a projectile by the action of an explosive; b) the frame or receiver of any such weapon; c) any firearm muffler or firearm silencer; or d) any destructive device.
 Such term does not include an antique firearm.
-The term "destructive device" means a) any explosive, incendiary, or poison gas- i. bomb, ii. grenade, iii. rocket having a propellant charge of more than four ounces, iv. missile having an explosive or incendiary charge of more than one quarter ounce, v. mine, or vi. device similar to any of the devices described in the preceding clauses;
+The term "destructive device" means a) any explosive, incendiary, or poison gas- bomb, grenade, rocket having a propellant charge of more than four ounces, missile having an explosive or incendiary charge of more than one quarter ounce, mine, or device similar to any of the devices described in the preceding clauses; any type of weapon (other than a shotgun or a shotgun shell which the Attorney General finds is generally recognized as